 - Fixed Focal Length:8mm

 The Ultra Prime 8R/T2.8 is an extreme wide-angle lens.
 This unique design allows such extreme wide-angle, but without fisheye distortion.
 Filming with this lens can make space appear larger without distortion while keeping your action moving subject in perfect focus.
-This is a truly rare and specific lens.
+This is a truly rare and specific lens, one of the best camera lens for filmmaking.
 It will allow you to film in narrow and small spaces without making walls or cars distorted and angled.

 This price point is unachievable in most cases.
-Even if you don’t own them, with clever planning and good organisation of filming you can rent this lens for one or couple of days and stay in your budget range while having an amazing, one of a kind experience.
+Even if you don’t own them, with clever planning and good organization of filming you can rent this lens for one or couple of days and stay in your budget range while having an amazing, one-of-a-kind experience.

 ARRI Alura 45-250mm T2.6 F Telephoto Studio Zoom With PL Mount